 For the second part of our Norway trip, we drove about six hours north of Hamnøy to get to Senja.
 It was such a beautiful drive!
 Along the route you can see lots of beautiful coastline and many impressive beaches.
 You’ll pass by lots of quaint and charming fishing villages sporadically.
 You can expect to see beautiful views the whole way.

 We spent two nights in Senja where we stayed at the Hamn i Senja resort, which we really enjoyed.

 The first day we arrived to Senja, we hiked to see Mt.
 Segla that afternoon.
 We wasted no time!
 This hike was also a pretty easy and straightforward two-hour long trail.
 Both trails start from Fjordgård.
 You will need to hike Mt.
 Hesten to see Mt.
 Segla.
 The view here was, again, just unforgettable!
 These trails are not to be missed.

 I still can’t get over this view, it was just so amazing.
 I would love to go back when it is snowing to see the contrast!
 In fact, I would love to re-do this entire trip again to see it as a winter wonderland, all blanketed in white.

 You might also like 15 Photos to Inspire a Trip to Norway, Key West Sustainable Boat Adventure with Honest Eco Tours, or My Trip To Kauai.

-We also went out in a boat in Senja and it was also amazing.
-It was a a lot colder there than it was in Hamnøy but then again we were way farther north in the Arctic.
-After 4 full days and nights in Lofoten, we were pretty tired by the time we got to Senja.
+We also went out in a boat in Senja and had such a great time.
+It was a lot colder there than it was in Hamnøy, but then again we were much farther north in the Arctic.
+After four full days and nights in Lofoten, we were actually pretty tired by the time we got to Senja.

 Northern Lights in Senja